akshayrajeev1/precip-scaling-obs/README.md

 .
 ├── data/               # Processed data for plotting (rain amount distributions, shift map etc.)
-├── notebooks/          # Jupyter notebooks for visualization of results ├── scripts/            # Python scripts for processing and statistical analysis ├── figs/               # Figures used in the publication
+├── notebooks/          # Jupyter notebooks for visualization of results ├── scripts/            # Python scripts for processing and analysis ├── figs/               # Figures used in the publication
 ```